waltergerych/waltergerych.github.io/_pages/service.md

 author_profile: true
 ---

-I am passionate about the importance of community support in research and academia.
-During my PhD I have worked to foster social bonds and collaboration within WPI's Data Science department.
-I believe that an open and supportive learning environment is invaluable, especially for individuals in demographics underrepresented in STEM.

-A selection of my efforts is shown below.
+I am enthusiastic about the importance of community support in research and academia.
+During my PhD I have worked to foster social bonds and collaboration within WPI’s Data Science department.
+An open and supportive learning environment is invaluable, especially for individuals in demographics underrepresented in STEM.
+I have listed a selection of my efforts to enrich and support the data science community below.

 **Data Science Council, WPI**: 2018-Current
 - President: 2021-Current